 Delaying treatment can also cause you to experience harmful consequences, such as extreme isolation and avoidant behavior, so enroll in our outpatient mental health programs so prevent your symptoms from getting any worse.

-An anxiety treatment program utilizes both evidence based treatments and holistic therapies to help you learn how to cope and manage your symptoms.
+Our program uses both evidence based treatments and holistic therapies to help you learn how to cope and manage your symptoms.

 An anxiety disorder treatment program uses cognitive and dialectical behavioral therapy to improve your ability to identify and change negative thinking patterns and behaviors.
 Both cognitive and dialectical behavioral therapy are talking-based therapeutic techniques.